temetvince/alaankwa-installer/.github/README.md

 2. **Run the Script:**
    Open your *x3 terran conflict* folder in File Explorer, then double-click *Install_Alaankwa_Latest.bat* to execute the script.
     - The script will:
-      - Check for the presence of a valid LU or SWLU installation.
+      - Check for the presence of a valid LU, SWLU, or GiC installation.
       - Download the latest version of Alaankwa.
       - Extract the files and copy them to the appropriate locations.
       - Clean up temporary files.